Frequently Asked Questions

 The first three courses of the series (1NHPT, 2NHPT, and 3NHPT) recommend that students refrain from calculator use so that they can build computational skills and fluency.
 Students could actually complete all courses without the use of a calculator.
 Courses 7NHPT, 8NHPT, and 12NHPT involve graphing lines or parabolas; therefore, it is suggested that students have graph paper available during these courses.

-Access to a printer may be necessary, as students receive a printable certificate at the end of each course.
-They may print their quiz results upon completion of every skill set.
+Access to a printer may be necessary, as each student will receive a printable certificate at the end of each course.
+Students may also print their quiz results upon completion of every skill set.
 NHPT transcripts can be printed at any time.